Located in: Slovakia

 The city offers countless opportunities for recreation in the form of cafes, art galleries, theatres, and cinemas.
 There are plenty of places to have a good meal, and for clubbing enthusiasts, Kosice offers a lot of bars and clubs where you can have a refreshing drink and listen to live music.

 You can stroll in the parks and the city zoo if you like nature.
-However, the greatest local outdoor opportunities are the ski slopes in the vicinity of Kosice.
-Nothing can compare with a winter weekend of skiing or snowboarding.
+Yet, the highlight is the nearby ski slopes offering unrivalled outdoor pursuits during winter, where weekends can be filled with skiing or snowboarding.

 Speaking of winters, the average temperature during the coldest season is -2 Celcius.
 Summers are relatively cool in Kosice, with average temperatures during the day around 21 Celcius.
 Aspiring medical professionals are advised to plan a balanced wardrobe but keep it safe on the warm side.

-It embraces students from various ethnicities, religions, and cultures, creating an environment that fosters understanding and appreciation.
-Mosques, churches, and synagogues grace the city, serving as symbols of unity and offering spaces for spiritual nourishment.
+The city of Kosice openly welcomes students from all ethnicities, religions, and cultures, creating an environment of understanding and mutual appreciation.
+Mosques, churches, and synagogues can be found throughout the city, serving as symbols of unity and offering spaces for students to practise their faith freely.

-Culinary exploration knows no bounds, with an array of vegetarian, kosher, and halal restaurants satisfying the palates of students seeking diverse flavours.
-Slovakian culture fosters a sense of safety and respect, ensuring the well-being of all students, including hijab women.
+Food-wise, you will also find a wide variety of vegetarian, kosher, and halal restaurants.
+Slovak culture fosters a sense of safety and respect, ensuring the well-being of all students, including hijab women.
+The city of Kosice is among the safest cities in Europe.

 The winter semester usually starts at the end of September and lasts until the end of the calendar year.
-After Christmas and New year holidays is the examination session, which ends in mid-February.
+After the Christmas and New Year holidays is the examination session, which ends in mid-February.

 The second semester starts right after the examination period, meaning mid-February.
 It lasts for 14 weeks or until mid-to-late May.
 Immediately, a 6-week examination session begins and ends in early July.